dsogari/tsargp/packages/tsargp/README.md

 try {
   const values = await parse(options);
-  // do something with the options' values...
+  // do something with the option values...
 } catch (err) {
+  handleError(err);
-  handleError(err); // expected error, internal error, help, version or completion message }
+  // expected/internal error or help/version/completion message
+}
 ```

 Notice how we include the option definitions from the sibling file.
-We also capture any errors raised by the library and choose what to do based on their type.
-Usually, they will be either a help message, a version message or a completion message.
+We also capture any error raised by the library and handle it based on its type.
+Usually, it will be either a help, version or completion message.

-The documentation also shows how to _return_ (not throw) the help or version messages, how to parse arguments into an existing object, specify parsing flags, emit warnings, and much more.
+The documentation also shows how to _return_ (not throw) the help and version messages, how to parse arguments into an existing object, specify parsing flags, emit warnings, and much more.

 ### Validate options in test script